Tony and Jeanette Nolan

-They also enjoy volunteer for the county Christmas Assistance Program (CAP) which provides for less-fortunate children.
+They also enjoy volunteering for the county Christmas Assistance Program (CAP) which provides for less-fortunate children

 Another organization Tony and Jeanette support is Relay for Life, which is a part of the American Cancer Society.
 They assist the treasurer with the local county event in collecting, verifying and depositing funds for Relay.

 "Since Tony is a colon cancer survivor after surgery in December 1989, we feel a special need to support this event," said Jeanette.

 Tony and Jeanette are supporters of Blue River Services, Inc., which provides for special needs people of all ages in southern Indiana and where her sister, Evelyn McPherson, is the director of community relations and fund development.

 In 2011, Tony was invited to join the advisory board for the Washington County Youth Foundation, which is a branch of the Washington County Community Foundation.

 Jeanette served on the board of directors for the Washington County Community Foundation.
 As a former board member, Jeanette said it was her goal to make sure as many people as possible know how easy it is to set up a fund with the foundation and make a contribution to the community that will go on forever.

 Tony and Jeanette want future generations of Washington County residents to know they care deeply for the well-being of people in the county.